Who Is Tina Fey?

-Fey currently resides in New York City with her husband, 30 Rock producer and composer Jeff Richmond, and their daughters, Alice Zenobia Richmond (b.
+Fey resides in New York City with her husband, 30 Rock producer and composer Jeff Richmond, and their daughters, Alice Zenobia Richmond (b.
 2005) and Penelope Athena Richmond (b.
 2011).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!